Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Penicillins or β-lactam antibiotics

-It was penicillins that were the first antibiotics developed from Penicillium fungi.
-They have been actively used since the late 1940s.
-Penicillins revolutionized medicine, curbing many previously incurable diseases, such as plague and smallpox.
+Penicillins were the first antibiotics developed from Penicillium fungi.
+They have been actively used since the late 40s of the twentieth century.
+Penicillins revolutionized medicine, eliminating many previously incurable diseases, such as plague and smallpox.

-Penicillins have a bactericidal effect, which manifests itself in the fact that they prevent the release of the enzyme peptidoglycan, the main component of the walls of bacteria.
+Penicillins have a bactericidal effect, which is manifested in the fact that they prevent the release of the enzyme peptidoglycan, the main component of bacterial walls.
 Without this enzyme, bacteria die.
 Today, like 70 years ago, penicillins are widely used in medical practice.

-Bacteria are constantly being modified to adapt to drugs.
-New generation broad-spectrum penicillin antibiotics are protected by clavulanic acid, tazobactam and sulbactam, which do not allow bacteria to act on the antibacterial drug.
+Bacteria are constantly modified to adapt to drugs.
+The new generation of broad-spectrum penicillin antibiotics are protected by clavulanic acid, tazobactam and sulbactam, which do not allow bacteria to affect the antibacterial drug.

 Among the disadvantages of penicillin antibiotics are allergic reactions to its components.
-For some people, penicillins are contraindicated because they cause severe allergic reactions, including swelling of the throat, which can lead to death by suffocation.
+Penicillin is contraindicated for some people because it causes severe allergic reactions, including swelling of the larynx, which can lead to death from suffocation.

 Penicillins of semi-synthetic origin are resistant to enzymes produced by bacteria - penicillinases: oxacillin, ampicillin, amoxicillin, methicillin, nafcillin.